How to install Mainline Kernel on Rocky Linux 9

 You can see that Mainline Linux Kernel 6.0 has been removed from your operating system.

-In this configuration guide, you have learned how to install Mainline Kernel on Linux 9.
+Congratulations on successfully learning how to install Mainline Kernel on Rocky Linux 9!
+By upgrading to the latest kernel version, you’ve taken a significant step towards enhancing the performance, security, and compatibility of your system.
+Enjoy the benefits of the latest kernel updates and explore the new features and improvements they bring.
+Happy computing!
 We recommend that for learning more about Linux Kernel, you should read How Linux Works, 2nd Edition: What Every Superuser Should Know Second Edition (PAID LINK) by Brian Ward.